-I am a Professor in the Department of Economics with a dual appointment in the Department of Science and Technology Studies (STS) at Rensselaer Polytechnic Institute (RPI).
-I served as Dean of RPI’s School of Humanities and Social Sciences from 1996 to 2002.
+I am a Professor of Economics (emeritus) at Rensselaer Polytechnic Institute (RPI) in Troy, NY and served as Dean of RPI’s School of Humanities and Social Sciences from 1996 to 2002.

-From 1977 through 1996, I was on the research faculty at New York University, where I collaborated with Wassily Leontief on several long-term projects about the future of the world economy and of the U.S. economy using input-output models and databases.
-In 1985, I succeeded Leontief as Director of the NYU Institute for Economic Analysis, a position I held until 1996 when I moved to RPI.
-I have a B.A. in psychology from Cornell University and in 1973 completed my Ph.D. in Computer Science at UC Berkeley, with a dissertation on the economic implications of the city’s newly-passed rent control legislation.
-From 1974-77 I worked at Mathematica Policy Research in the Economics unit.
+From 1977 through 1996, I collaborated with Wassily Leontief on several studies examining alternative scenarios for the future of the world economy and for the economy of the United States.
+In 1985, I succeeded Professor Leontief as Director of the NYU Institute for Economic Analysis, a position I held until 1996 when I moved to RPI.
+I have a degree in psychology from Cornell University, studied mathematics at the Sorbonne in Paris for several years, and in 1973 completed my Ph.D. in Computer Science at UC Berkeley, with a dissertation on the economic implications of the city’s newly-passed rent control legislation.
+Subsequently I worked in the economics unit at Mathematica, Inc. in Princeton, NJ.

-My research examines prospects for achieving sustainable economic development with recent emphasis on water and on public infrastructure more generally.
-Over several decades I have extended the theoretical basis and conceptual reach of the standard input-output model in a variety of ways.
-I have collaborated with economists, engineers, and industrial ecologists to formulate scenarios, analyze their implications, and to broaden and deepen the empirical content of the associated databases.
+My research examines prospects for achieving sustainable economic development with recent emphasis on water, food, and other resources and on technological choices especially for public infrastructure.
+Over several decades I have extended the conceptual reach of the basic input-output model in a variety of ways with the aim of strengthening the theoretical basis and improving transparency of the logic.
+I collaborate with economists, engineers, and industrial ecologists to design scenarios, evaluate their implications, and to broaden and deepen the empirical content of the associated databases.

-I served as President of the International Input-Output Association (IIOA) from 2004 to 2006, and as Vice President of the International Society for Ecological Economics (ISEE).
-I have been a member of the editorial boards of various journals, including the Journal of Industrial Ecology, having held this position since the journal’s founding in 1997.
+I have served as the President of the International Input-Output Association (IIOA) and as Vice President of the International Society for Ecological Economics (ISEE).
+I am active in the International Society for Industrial Ecology since its inception and a member of the Editorial Board of the Journal of Industrial Ecology.
 I was one of the founders and a managing editor of the journal Structural Change and Economic Dynamics.
 I have authored or co-authored several dozen journal articles and four books, including The Future Impact of Automation on Workers (with W. Leontief) and The Future of the Environment (with G.-M. Lange).

 - Wassily Leontief (Institute for Economic Analysis)